 NPS is an academic institution whose emphasis is on study and research programs that are relevant to the Navy's interests, as well as the interests of other arms of the Department of Defense (DoD).
-The programs are designed to accommodate the unique requirements of the military, including requirements for Defense Acquisition, and Joint Professional Military Education.
+The programs are designed to accommodate the unique requirements of the military, including requirements for Defense Acquisition, and Program for Joint Education (PJE).